Skip to main content

 2

-Configure Step Name
+Configure Step Settings

 When changing or deleting a project, all repeatable jobs for that project’s steps are stopped.
 Child steps that are removed have their repeatable jobs automatically stopped.